-Morbid Obesity-a condition where an individual's body mass index (BMI) is over 40 kg/meter squared, or the BMI is over 35 kg/meter squared with at least one clinically significant obesity-related disease: diabetes mellitus, obstructive sleep apnea, coronary artery disease, or hypertension.
+Morbid Obesity-a condition where an individual's, or the BMI is over 35 kg/meter squared with at least one clinically significant obesity-related disease: diabetes mellitus, obstructive sleep apnea, coronary artery disease, or hypertension.

 Neuromusculoskeletal Treatment-means and includes diagnosis and treatment in the form of manipulation and adjustment of the vertebrae, disc, spine, back, neck and adjacent tissues in an Outpatient office or clinic setting and for acute or Rehabilitative purposes.